-Tyres will be received, handled and disposed according to the DECCW guidelines provisions set out in the site license.
+Tyres will be received, handled and disposed according to the NSW EPA guidelines provisions set out in the site Environmental Protection License.

 Not more than 50 tonnes of Tyres may be stockpiled on site at any one time, in accordance with Schedule 3 Condition 1(c) of Project Approval MP06_0139.